|Nutrition Facts (per serving)|

 Invertase is an enzyme that liquefies sugar.
 It can be omitted without affecting the taste, but your centers will not liquefy.
-As an invertase alternative, soaking the cherries in an alcohol like brandy before making the candy will also produce a liquid center after a week or so.
+As an invertase alternative, soaking the cherries in an alcohol such as brandy before making the candy will also produce a liquid center after a week or so.

 - 40 maraschino cherries, with stems, about one 20-ounce jar